-- Print the lyrics and have students chop them up into sentences.
-Each small group works on either a verse, or the whole song.
+Print the lyrics and have students chop them up into sentences.
+Then each small group works on either a verse or the whole song.

-- Put together a choreography.
-This might include some dance steps if your pupils enjoy that, and combine with meaningful actions, or role-playing any action in the song.
+Put together a choreography, which might include some dance steps if your pupils enjoy that.
+You can also combine meaningful actions or role-playing to any part of the song.

-- Country music is useful or rap, since these songs often have rich texts that tell stories.
+Country music or rap are useful, since these songs often have rich texts that tell stories.

-- Have students on percussion using saucepans as drums, bottles and shakers (containers with sand or stones).
-Everything happens in English, even with beginners, using demonstration, gestures and repeating key commands and words frequently.
+Have students on percussion use saucepans as drums, bottles, and shakers (containers with sand or stones).
+Everything happens in English, even with beginners, using demonstration, gestures, and frequently repeating key commands and words.

 Take a break.
 Students should have a drink and perhaps a piece of fruit or a healthy snack.
-Again, no laborious English during the break, it's a proper rest.
+Again, no laborious English during the break, which should be a proper rest.
 Give them a break from you too!
 (And you from them.)

 The third session

-Start work on a skit.
-In the first session you will have started the groundwork.
-Now it's time to put this target language into a context.
+Start with work on a skit.
+In the first session, you will have started the groundwork.
+Now it’s time to put this target language into context.

-- Present the whole skit to your students.
-Perhaps have them read it with you.
+First, present the whole skit to your students and perhaps have them read it with you.

-- Next, take a mini-dialogue from the skit and rehearse it five or six times.
+Next, take a mini-dialogue from the skit and rehearse it five or six times.
 Never use the script for this.
-That's a recipe for disaster.
-Take just four lines and drill them from memory.
-Bear in mind you will have been drilling this language for 50 minutes in the first session.
+That’s a recipe for disaster.
+Instead, make just four lines and drill them from memory.
+Bear in mind that you will have prepared this language for 50 minutes in the first session.

-- Once you have drilled 2-4 lines several times, ask students for ideas for actions or staging for that part of the skit.
-Take 2-4 different lines and drill those.
+Once you have drilled 2-4 lines several times, ask students for ideas for actions or staging for that part of the skit.
+Then, take 2-4 different lines and drill those.

-- Play listening games with the script.
+Next, play listening games with the script.
 For example, have students cut up the script and place pieces around the room.
-Play Musical vocabulary with those chunks of text.
-Pin chunks of text onto a sheet, (using safety pins), or better still, write them onto an old sheet you don't need.
+Then, play Musical vocabulary with those chunks of text.
+Next, pin chunks of text onto a sheet (using safety pins), or better still, write them onto an old sheet you don’t need.
 Your students help you.
 Then play Twister with your sheet!

 The fourth session

-- In the final session I would do some calm writing activities, some word searches, quiz questions, crafts or playful worksheets.
+- In the final session, I would do some calm writing activities, word searches, quiz questions, crafts, or playful worksheets.

-- Create a giant quiz that you add to gradually over the lessons.
-Putting on a quiz as part of the show at the end of the course is a good way to show off everyone’s English.
+- It’s fun to create a giant quiz that you add to gradually over the lessons.
+Putting on a quiz as part of the show at the end of the course is a good way to showcase everyone’s English.

 - Alternate with a board game or big game activity that takes up an entire lesson.